rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 I hope you enjoyed going through this post as much as I enjoyed putting it together.
 This was by far my longest post yet, and it took a preposterous amount of my free time to prepare, but I hope I managed to introduce you to a large variety of different VTK classes which you can utilize in a gazillion of different ways.

-I've tested the [accompanying notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140917_RayTracing/Material/PythonRayTracingEarthSun.ipynb) on Mac OS X 10.9.5, Windows 8.1, and Linux Mint 17, all running the latest Anaconda Python with a `py27` environment as instructed in my [first post](http://pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/).
-Thus, I have no reason to believe that you'll run into trouble but if you do then you know the drill :).
+I've tested the [accompanying notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140917_RayTracing/Material/PythonRayTracingEarthSun.ipynb) on Mac OS X 10.9.5, Windows 8.1, and Linux Mint 17, all running the latest Anaconda Python with a `py27` environment as discussed in my [first post](http://pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/).
+Thus, I have no reason to believe that you'll run into trouble but if you do then you know the drill (comment here and I'll get back to you) :).

 One last quick note: I know I never mentioned it before, cause - to my dismay - I tend to consider a few things as common knowledge, but VTK has not yet been wrapped for Python 3 even though the [porting has been in the works for some time](http://www.vtk.org/Wiki/VTK/Python_Wrapping_FAQ).
 For better or for worse, Python+VTK code will need to be executed on Python 2 for the time being :).